Chipovaneyyy/rootless-db2-container/README.md

 # DB2 rootless Docker image
 ## Intro
-The official image for DB2 requires `--privileged`.
-This one is rootless, and does not require `--privileged`.
+This unofficial DB2 image is rootless, and does not require `--privileged`.
 Built on and working with Podman, and DB2 v11.5.9.
 Docker I haven't actually tested but there's nothing that should cause issues.
 I also have not tested other versions of DB2

 **Do NOT use this in production.** I created this for testing purposes only.
 It doesn't even have persistence, and I have no plans to implement it.